kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

   // The worker host names will look like:
   // Replica 0: my-lws-0-1.my-lws-0, my-lws-0-2.my-lws-0
   // Replica 1: my-lws-1-1.my-lws-1, my-lws-1-2.my-lws-1
-  SubdomainUniquePerReplica SubdomainPolicy = "UniquePerReplica" )
+  SubdomainLeadersSharedWorkersDedicated SubdomainPolicy = "LeadersSharedWorkersDedicated" )
 ```

 ### Implementation

-With SubdomainPolicy set to SubdomainUniquePerReplica, we will create a headless
+With SubdomainPolicy set to SubdomainLeadersSharedWorkersDedicated, we will create a headless
 service for all of the leaders, and a headless service per replica for the workers.
 In order
 to ensure backwards compatability, the default value if non is set will be Shared.